 If you’re using a wedding planner, they may be able to help with some of these calls and emails or provide a list of everyone you need to talk to.
 They can also help you read through and navigate the vendor contracts you had in place.

 As you reach out, keep in mind that your vendors are, oftentimes, business owners.
 A postponement will impact them, as well.
-Understand that everyone will work together to find the best possible solution for all parties.
+Understand that everyone will need to work together to find the best possible solution for all parties.
 Be polite and professional as you explain your situation, concerns, and request for guidance.
-It’s fine to email the vendor initially but plan to set up a time to discuss on the phone, in person or via video chat, if possible.
+It’s fine to email the vendor initially but plan to set up a time to discuss on the phone, in person, or via video chat, if possible.